 - The foundations and base slab are rigorously designed to prevent premature failure from heavy usage and prolonged saline attack.

-- The retaining walls are pre-cast which reduces the overall cost of manufacture but also means that if a push wall is broken it can be swapped out with minimal cost.
+- The retaining walls are pre-cast which not only reduces the overall cost of manufacture but also means that if a push wall is broken, it can be swapped out with minimal cost.
 The walls can also be given a waterproof coating for even longer life.

 - The steel frame of the building is the heart of a Toro Shelter is manufactured with a design life of 50 years.